 Paul Merson is a footballer and manager, turned football television “pundit”.
-As a player he played as a forward and later as a playmaking midfielder in a career that lasted from 1985 to 2006.
+As a player he played as a forward and later as a play making midfielder; in a career that lasted from 1985 to 2006.
 He was born in London and started his football career at Arsenal in 1984, joining the club as an apprentice.
-He made his 1st team debut for Arsenal on November 22, 1986 and by the 1988-89 season was a regular on the right wing making his debut for the England U21 side, and was voted PFA Young Player of the Year (1989).
+He made his 1st team debut for Arsenal on November 22 in 1986; and by the 1988-89 season was a regular on the right wing; making his debut for the England U21 side, and was voted PFA Young Player of the Year (1989).

-Wanting to move closer to his home in Sutton Coldfield, Paul decided to leave Portsmouth and was snapped up by Division One side Walsall in summer 2003.
-Paul was subsequently offered the manager’s spot at Walsall leading a gallant but unsuccessful bid to retain Division One status, eventually being relegated on the final day of the season.
+Wanting to move closer to his home in Sutton Coldfield, Paul decided to leave Portsmouth; and was snapped up by Division One side Walsall in summer 2003.
+He was subsequently offered the manager’s spot at Walsall; leading a gallant but unsuccessful bid to retain Division One status.
+Eventually being relegated on the final day of the season.

 Paul has since decided to forge a career as a media pundit, appearing frequently on Sky Sports’s Gillette Soccer Saturday.
-Paul is now extremely popular as an after dinner speaker enlightening everyone with his hilarious, sad, interesting anecdotes from a glittering rollercoatser career at the top of football.
+He is now extremely popular as an after dinner speaker enlightening everyone with his hilarious, sad, interesting anecdotes from a glittering roller-coaster career at the top of football.
 He has played with and against many of the worlds top footballers.

-- Played 77 times for Walsall, scoring 6 goals.
+- 77 matches for Walsall, scoring 6 goals

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.